Cloverbud Activities 2019-2020

-The Weber County Junior Livestock program is designed for those youth with interest in livestock and livestock events.
+The Weber County Junior Livestock program is designed for youth who are interested in livestock and livestock events.
 The focus is to provide experiences that help these youth develop leadership, citizenship, self esteem, social skills and to become contributing members of society, as well as becoming better livestock men and women.

-The Junior Livestock program is for youth in grades 3-12, but not younger than 8 years old as of January 1st of the current 4-H year.
-In order to provide for the safety and best interests of the participants, Cloverbud enrollment (youth in K-2ndgrades) are not eligible to participate in the Jr. Livestock Program.
+The Junior Livestock program is for youth age 8 and up (as of September 1, 2019).
+In order to provide for the safety and best interests of the participants, Cloverbud enrollment (age 5-7) are not eligible to participate in the Jr. Livestock Program.
 Enthusiastic 4-H volunteers with expertise and interests in livestock and working with youth help to deliver and manage the program and its objectives.

-The 4-H robotics program helps children develop technology, problem-solving, and teamwork skills as they build and program EV3 Lego robots.
+The 4-H robotics program helps children develop technology, problem-solving, and teamwork skills as they build and program Lego WeDo and Lego EV3 robots.
 Youth can explore robotics as 4-H club members (must live in Weber County).
-Robotics clubs meet once a month from October - April.
+Most robotics clubs meet once a month from October - April.
 The following four clubs will be available for the 2019-2020 4-H year.
 All youth must be enrolled in 4-H to participate.
-Space is limited in the robotics clubs, so please contact the 4-H office for more information.
+Space is limited in the robotics clubs, so please contact the 4-H office at 801-399-8202 for more information about joining a club.